The school principal's guide on how to become a superintendent

 Whether you’re in a district of 10 schools or 100 schools, you would have the ability to positively impact students, parents and teachers as a superintendent.
 You’d get to make decisions about everything from how to best allocate resources to which job candidates should be hired.
 If this role sounds appealing to you, you’re probably eager to learn how to become a school superintendent – we’ve outlined the steps you’ll need to take below.

 How to become a superintendent in 5 steps

 If you don’t yet have all the qualifications you’ll need to manage a school district, there are some pretty clear steps you can take.
 While the exact process may look a little different for everyone, expect to go through these major phases in order to meet the typical superintendent requirements.

 1. Gain valuable experience as a principal

 You’ve already accomplished one of the most important steps toward becoming a superintendent ‒ you’re serving the valuable role of school principal.
 While there isn’t a clear consensus on how much time you should devote to your current position, it’s a good idea to plan on gaining two to five years of experience before attempting to advance.

-Working as a principal isn’t the only route to this higher level role, but it is one of the best.
-Being a superintendent is actually similar serving as a principal, but on a larger scale.
-Just as you hire and support teachers, superintendents hire and support all the principals in their district.
+Working as a principal isn’t the only route to this leadership role, but it is one of the best.
+Being a school superintendent is actually similar serving as a principal, but on a larger scale.
+Just as you hire and support teachers, superintendents hire and support all the principals and other administrators in their districts.
 Your experience managing school budgets can also prove useful when you’re tasked with handling an entire district’s budget.

 So, as you look toward taking on additional responsibility, be sure to invest in developing the skills that will help you transition.
 Spend time interacting with students and teachers.
 Get to know their goals and challenges.
 Since you will spend a lot of time traveling from school to school as a superintendent, now is the time to really get to know everyone that your decisions will ultimately impact.